The CHIESI Best Practice Awards

 To be considered for the award, practitioners must submit a 400-word summary of your innovative and creative pharmacy program to the Advocacy Committee of PPAG.

-Submission should inclulde the following information:
+Submissions should inclulde the following information:

 - Introduction - a summary of the program including length of time for development and implementation.